 To earn a private pilot license, you must pass both a written knowledge test and a practical test.

-This is for good reason, as it can take 40 hours of ground school to acquire the necessary knowledge to pass the written test.
+This is for good reason, as it can take 40 hours of an online private pilot ground school to acquire the necessary knowledge to pass the written test.

 A minimum score of 70% is required to pass.

 Student Pilot Certificate

 To be eligible for a private pilot license, you must first hold a student pilot certificate.